sye2003/sye2003/README.md

 - **Frameworks:** OpenCV, TensorFlow

 ## 🚀 Projects
-**IoT-Based Smart Home Automation using ESP32 -Designed and implemented a smart home system using ESP32 and a 4-channel relay to control appliances via Wi-Fi and Blynk.
+**IoT-Based Smart Home Automation using ESP32**

+- Designed and implemented a smart home system using ESP32 and a 4-channel relay to control appliances via Wi-Fi and Blynk.
--Gained hands-on experience in IoT architecture, real-time device control, ESP32 programming, and circuit interfacing using Arduino IDE /Platform IO.
+- Gained hands-on experience in IoT architecture, real-time device control, ESP32 programming, and circuit interfacing using Arduino IDE /Platform IO.

-**Vision-Based Sorting Conveyor System
+**Vision-Based Sorting Conveyor System**

--Developed a real-time object sorting system using OpenCV and ESP32, achieving over 85% accuracy in color detection and classification.
+- Developed a real-time object sorting system using OpenCV and ESP32, achieving over 85% accuracy in color detection and classification.
--Created a Flask dashboard with SQLite integration to monitor object count and system status, enabling real-time tracking and performance insights.
+- Created a Flask dashboard with SQLite integration to monitor object count and system status, enabling real-time tracking and performance insights.

 ## 📫 Contact Me